 All disclosures contained in this pricing supplement regarding the Underlying Assets, including, without limitation, their make-up, method of calculation, and changes in their components and their historical closing values, have been derived from publicly available information prepared by the applicable sponsors.
 The information reflects the policies of, and is subject to change by, the sponsors.
 The sponsors own the copyrights and all rights to the Underlying Assets.
 The sponsors are under no obligation to continue to publish, and may discontinue publication of, the Underlying Assets.
-Neither we nor BMO Capital Markets Corp. accepts any responsibility for the calculation, maintenance or publication of any Underlying Asset or any successor.
+Neither we nor BMO Capital Markets Corp. accepts any responsibility for the calculation, maintenance or publication of either Underlying Asset or any successor.

-Each of the EEM and the GDX file reports with the SEC under the Exchange Act and the Investment Company Act.
+The GDX files reports with the SEC under the Exchange Act and the Investment Company Act.
 Copies of those reports may be obtained through the SEC's website, www.sec.gov.
 Information included on that website is not included or incorporated by reference in this document.